Currently, at least 37 medical schools in the U.S. offer the MMI. A typical MMI day lasts about nine hours.

 - Avoid coffee or foods with high caffeine levels (like chocolate)

 - Exercise every other day or more

 - Review an updated copy of your CV or resume every day before the interview

 - Practice, practice, practice!

-For more assistance, you are welcome to work with me or one of my colleagues at Accepted.
+For more assistance, work with one of the expert advisors at Accepted.
 Preparing students for interviews is my favorite part of the process!
-I strive to help each student improve their interviewing skills on multiple levels from the rhetoric of their responses to the way they present themselves through posture and facial expressions.Alicia McNease Nimonkar is an Accepted advisor and editor specializing in healthcare admissions.
-Prior to joining Accepted, Alicia worked for five years as Student Advisor at UC Davis’ postbac program where she both evaluated applications and advised students applying successfully to med school and related programs.
-Want Alicia to help you get accepted?
+I strive to help each student improve their interviewing skills on multiple levels from the rhetoric of their responses to the way they present themselves through posture and facial expressions.
+Explore Accepted’s MMI Interview Services for more information on how we can help you prep for your MMI…and get ACCEPTED!Want Alicia to help you get Accepted?
 Click here to get in touch!

 • The Ultimate Guide to Medical School Interview Success, a free guide